 The unbiased and informative reports are full of news and analysis, and are a vital tool for those involved in the industry to use to make better informed decisions.

-Polyethylene terephthalate (PET) supply in Latin America during the first quarter of 2019 was assessed ample, with domestic and offshore.
-Offers from Mexico, the US and Asia were frequent and aggressively competed against each other.
-Supply in Argentina and Brazil was adequate, with Brazil supplying Mexico as required and reducing operating rates to balance the market.
+Polyethylene terephthalate (PET) supply in Latin America in Q2 was assessed as ample with plenty of domestic and offshore offers.
+Offers from Mexico, the US and Asia were frequent and in competition with each other as well as with cheaply-priced Chinese product.
+Asian offers along the Pacific coast of South America were frequent given the excess of material in Asia.
+Supply in Argentina and Brazil was ample even though operating rates in both countries were lowered in an attempt to balance the market.

 We offer the following regional Polyethylene terephthalate analysis and news coverage to keep you informed of factors and developments affecting prices in the Polyethylene terephthalate marketplace.